Close Menu

 – Senior study investigator Viviane Labrie, Ph.D.

-The study was done in three phases, the first phase involved analyzing data from the Swedish National Patient Registry (SNPR) and Statistics Sweden on 1.698 million individuals who had been followed for up to 52-years.
-Of them, 551,647 had undergone an appendectomy at some point their lives.
-These people were 19.3% less likely to eventually develop Parkinson’s Disease than those who never had their appendixes removed and a 16.9% less likely than the general population.
+The study was done in three phases.
+The first phase involved analyzing data from the Swedish National Patient Registry (SNPR) and Statistics Sweden on 1.698 million individuals who had been followed for up to 52-years.
+Of them, 551,647 had undergone an appendectomy at some point in their lives.
+These people were 19.3% less likely to eventually develop Parkinson’s Disease than those who never had their appendices removed, and a 16.9% less likely than the general population.

 The second phase entailed analyzing data on 849 Parkinson’s Disease cases from the Parkinson’s Progression Markers Initiative (PPMI).
 Those who had had an appendectomy at least 30 years before the diagnosis tended to develop Parkinson’s Disease at a later age, on average 3.6 years later, than those who had never had an appendectomy.

 The research team did indeed find collections of α-synuclein in the sample appendix tissues.
-They also found that the amount of α-synuclein was increased in 6 samples of appendixes from patients with Parkinson’s.
+They also found that the amount of α-synuclein was increased in 6 samples of appendices from patients with Parkinson’s.

 Reference: